j3k0/my-speech-recognition/README.md

 python whisper_groq_service.py
 ```

 This will start the application in the background.
-Press **Control+V** to start recording; release to stop recording.
+Press **Control+V** to start recording. <REC> will appear while the recording takes place, until a silence is detected.
 The transcribed text will be pasted into your active application.

 **Available Options** for `whisper_groq_service.py`: